Deploy Kuma on Docker

 tags:

-kuma.io/service: gateway
+kuma.io/service: edge-gateway

 default: